UNL Empowerment Forum: Deconstructing Social Justice

 The UNL Empowerment Forum is a free event open to all currently registered UNL students, faculty, and staff with interest in discussing the challenges that we face in dealing with diversity issues.
-This forum provides an opportunity to engage students, faculty, and staff in an honest discussion about diversity and inclusion with the overall goal of strengthening the campus community, while having some fun too.
+This forum provides an opportunity to better understand diversity and social justice while having an understanding of what it means to be a member of an inclusive society.

 Clarifying the Purpose